- ABMS Certification:

 - Internal Medicine, Primary Care

-Dr. Wolf earned his undergraduate degree from Harvard College and his medical degree from UVA.
-He then completed a residency in internal medicine at Rhode Island Hospital/Brown University in Providence, Rhode Island.
+Born in Connecticut and raised in Fairfax County, Virginia, Wolf earned his undergraduate degree from Harvard College and his medical degree from UVA.
+He completed a residency in internal medicine at Rhode Island Hospital and Brown University in Providence, Rhode Island.
 After completing his training, he joined the faculty at Boston University.
-He came to UVA in 1993.
+He returned to UVA in 1993.

-In addition to clinical and teaching work, Dr. Wolf is involved in cancer early detection research.
+In addition to his clinical and teaching work, Wolf is involved in early cancer detection research.
 He is a member of the American Cancer Society’s Guideline Development Group, through which he co-authored the ACS breast cancer and lung cancer screening guidelines and chaired the committees that developed its colorectal and prostate cancer screening guidelines.

 - University of Virginia, 1984

 - Internal Medicine, Rhode Island Hospital and Brown University